MWhiteStar/Digimon-TCG-Card-searcher/README.md

 I will update this project by the time solving bugs and errors and creating new  features.

-Fell Free to sugest or contribute to the project, any sugestion is welcome.
+Fell Free to sugest or contribute to the project, any sugestion is welcome. you can open a issue or pull request anytime.

+This project is open source.